Frequently Asked Questions

 ALL Traditional Guided Tours

-Weekdays: Every 30 minutes starting at 9:30AM
+Weekdays: Every hour on the hour starting at 10:00am

-Weekdays: Every 15 minutes starting at 9:30AM
+Weekends: Every 30 minutes starting at 9:30am

-Last entry at 4:00PM
+Last Entry at 4:00pm

 Museum-Style Tours operate much like how you would visit a museum.